relasine/gh-api/README.md

 1. Clone down the application repo: `git clone https://github.com/relasine/gh-api.git`
 2. Navigate into the root of the directory: `cd gh-api`
 3. Install dependencies: `npm install`
+4. Add a environment file: `touch .env`
+5. You'll need a personal access token to use this application for accessing Github.
+Instructions on getting one can be found [here](https://docs.github.com/en/github/authenticating-to-github/creating-a-personal-access-token)
+6. Open your .env file and add this line of code: `REACT_APP_GH_KEY=access-code-goes-here`.
+It should look something like It should look something like `REACT_APP_GH_KEY=12345678910`.
+No quotes around the token.
-4. Start up the development server: `npm start`
+7. Start up the development server: `npm start`

 ### Running the test suite